compbiozurich/UZH-BIO392/course-results/2019/luca-hess/Activity Reports/Activity_foxp2_Melinda_Tobias_Luca.md

 ## 12. Humanized Foxp2 accelerates learning by enhancing transitions from declarative to procedural performance

 For their paper Christiane Schreiweis et al. created mouse lines with human foxp2 alles.
-Those differ by wt alleles by to amino acid substitudes which are highly conserved in humans.
+Those differ by wt alleles by two amino acid substitudes which are highly conserved in humans.
 FOXP2 is the sole gene to date firmly linked to speech and language development.
 They find that humanized Foxp2 mice has an effect on behavioral learning dynamics as well as on striatal dopamine levels, gene expression levels, and synaptic plasticity.
 Humanized Foxp2 differentially influences the functional contributions of the associative and sensorimotor striatum to learning dynamics compared with the wt.